AdamsLab01/AutoFireplace/README.md

-# auto-fireplace
+Automatic Faux Fireplace

-Automatic faux fireplace control - on/off based on room occupancy.
+This sketch was written to in order to automate the turning off and on of a faux fireplace base on room occupancy.

+For more information see - https://adambyers.com/2015/04/automatic-fauxfake-fireplace/

+All code (except external libraries and third party code) is published under the MIT License.